gkw0010/gkw0010.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-🔥**Welcome to My Page!**🔥
+I am currently a Junior Research Assistant at Department of Electronic Engineering, The Chinese University of Hong Kong, advised by Prof. Hongliang Ren.
+I collaborate closely with Long Bai at our MEDICAL MECHATRONICS Lab.
+From this August, I will be a Ph.D. student for the CUHK-HUAWEI Joint PhD Program.
+Previously, I received the M. Sc. degree in Department of Electronic Engineering from The Chinese University of Hong Kong in 2022, advised by Prof. Hongliang Ren.
+I also received my Bachelor degree in Automation at College of Mechatronics and Engineering, Shenzhen University, advised by Prof. Xiaopin Zhong.

-I am currently a first-Year Master student in the [Department of Mechanical Engineering](https://me.stanford.edu) at **Stanford University**.
-I received my Bachelor degree in Robotics Engineering at the [College of Mechanical and Electrical Engineering](https://mech.buct.edu.cn), Beijing University of Chemical Technology (BUCT).
-My research interests include soft robots, robot navigation, robot learning, medical mechatronics, and healthcare robots.
+My research interests include computer vision and its applications in medical image analysis and surgical robotic perception.
+I recently work on large vision-language models and downstream surgical robot control.

 <!-- <img src="images/my.jpg" alt="sym" width="50%" style="display: block; margin: 0 auto;"> -->